cs10/fa25/_projects/project4.md

 Presentations will be largely student led with AI/Tutor/TA supervision.
 You will be graded for your engagement and active participation.

-You will sign-up for a time and group (rec: 4-5) that best works for you.
+You will sign-up for a time and group (rec: 3-4) that best works for you.
 Sign ups are filled on a first-come first-serve basis.

 If you can not attend the allotted Discussion Time for any reason.
 You will have time in Makeup Office Hours to regain your points.
 Please, note we are only offering specific, limited times, and we will release more information later.
-Sign Ups will be released in the future.
+Sign Ups sheet is linked below